100 Years of racetrack legends: 1967 - 1976

 Hyperno

-Staring only twice at two Hyperno then showed substantial promise at three, winning five times and recording two Group placings which including a third in the 1977 VRC St Leger (Gr.2).
+Starting only twice at two, Hyperno then showed promise at three, winning five times and recording two Group placings which including a third in the 1977 VRC St Leger (Gr.2).

 His maiden stakes success was in the 1977 Newcastle Gold Cup (L) followed by two listed race seconds preceding a third in the 1977 VRC Melbourne Cup (Gr.1).
-Scoring over 1400m in the VATC CF Orr Stakes (Gr.2) he then added the VATC Carlyon Cup (Gr.2) back at his preferred distances, and seven days later, his first Group 1, Rosehill’s STC HE Tancred Stakes.
-He recorded his second Group 1 in the SAJC Adelaide Cup (Gr.1).
+Scoring over 1400m in the VATC CF Orr Stakes (Gr.2) he then added the VATC Carlyon Cup (Gr.2) and seven days later, his first Group 1, Rosehill’s STC HE Tancred Stakes.
+He recorded his second Group 1 in the SAJC Adelaide Cup.

-A dispute regarding training methods resulted in Hyperno’s owners, Mr and Mrs Tom North, Mr and Mrs Goerge Herscu and Dr Ray Lake transferring him to Bart Cummings stable.
-Preparing for the Melbourne Cup he ran fourth in the VRC LKS Mackinnon Stakes (Gr.1) then narrowly won the 1979 VRC Melbourne Cup (Gr.1).
-Five days later he landed the VRC Queen Elizabeth Stakes (Gr.1).
-A second in the 1980 VATC CF Orr Stakes (Gr.2) preceded victory in the VRC Blamey Stakes (Gr.2).
+A dispute regarding training methods resulted in Hyperno’s owners transferring him to Bart Cummings’ stable where he ran fourth in the VRC LKS Mackinnon Stakes (Gr.1) before narrowly winning the 1979 VRC Melbourne Cup (Gr.1).
+Five days later he landed the VRC Queen Elizabeth Stakes (Gr.2).
+The following February he ran second in the 1980 VATC CF Orr Stakes (Gr.2) to Manikato a week prior to victory in the VRC Blamey Stakes (Gr.2).

-At seven he won three Group 1s, the VATC Caulfield Stakes (Gr.1) defeating the great Kingston Town, the VRC Australian Cup (Gr.1) and the STC Rawson Stakes (Gr.1).
-He ran second in the VATC CF Orr Stakes to Manikato, claimed his second VRC Blamey Stakes (Gr.2) and ran second in the 1980 VATC Caulfield Cup (Gr.1) to Ming Dynasty and the AJC Queen Elizabeth Stakes (Gr.1) to My Blue Denim.
+At seven he won three Group 1s, the VATC Caulfield Stakes (Gr.1) defeating the great Kingston Town, the VRC Australian Cup (Gr.1) and the STC Rawson Stakes (Gr.1); he also claimed his second VRC Queen Elizabeth Stakes and VRC Blamey Stakes.
+At eight and nine he ran high class placings including two Group 1 thirds.

 1976: LEFROY (Lot 203)